 How to Conduct an Effective Fraud Investigation: The Complete Guide

-Learn the steps to a successful fraud investigation, which can help protect your organization from reputation damage and financial losses.
+Learn how to investigate a fraud case, which can help protect your organization from reputation damage and financial losses.

 In December 2022, a former director of finance at New York University was accused of diverting $3.4 million in funds meant to help minority- and women-owned businesses.